Affirmative action refers to a set of policies that support members of disadvantaged groups that have previously suffered discrimination in any form.

 What are the Implementation Issues of Affirmative Actions?

-- Quality of representation in legislature – Studies have indicated lower participation in the legislative proceedings.
+- Quality of representation in legislature – Studies has indicated lower participation in the legislative proceedings.

 - Data on justice-related matters showed that they were facing discrimination.